The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 SO IS THE ACTORS STRIKE REALLY OVER?

-Picket lines are suspended and the only rallies on the horizon are celebratory ones that the actors union is promising will happen.
+Picket lines are suspended and the only rallies on the horizon are the celebratory ones that the actors union is promising.

 There are a couple of steps that need to happen before the deal becomes official.
 On Friday, the national board of the Screen Actors Guild-American Federation of Television and Radio Artists will review the agreement and could approve it.
 Then, the agreement's details will be released and the guild's full membership will vote on it.